 To better ensure appropriate, respectful behavior across campus, the College will take immediate, appropriate steps to investigate complaints of discrimination in order to eliminate current discrimination and to prevent further discrimination.
 The College prohibits retaliation against any individual who files a complaint or who participates in a discrimination or discriminatory harassment inquiry.
 If you feel you have experienced discrimination at Oxnard College, initiate the Complaint Procedure outlined in the Sexual Harassment Policy later in this section.
-If you have any questions on how to proceed with your concerns or complaints, contact the Office of the Vice President of Student Development at (805) 678-5937.
+If you have any questions on how to proceed with your concerns or complaints, contact the Office of Student Learning at (805) 289-6464.